 When an agent gets three bad scores within the most recent 6-month period below the Preferred Agent standard, this will trigger a probationary period.
 Also, if the majority of your recent scores are all bad and not meeting the high standard, you are placed on probation.
 The bottom line is that your scores should be primarily Exceeds Expectations or higher.
 Meets expectations do not cut the cake.
 While they are respectable, they are not high enough scores to be in the program.
 Multiple scores of Meets Expectations can result in the loss of your Preferred Agent status.

 Another thing that should be mentioned is that two Substandard and Unacceptable review scores within a recent year’s time period will trigger a probation period.
 Any additional scores of the same type will result in the immediate removal from the program.
-Preferred Agents cannot have such low scores.
+Preferred Raters cannot have such low scores.

 The most important requirement of a Preferred Agent is that they consistently provide exceptionally high-quality work and if your scores fluctuate, it might suggest to the Quality Team that you are unable to maintain the high standards of the program, and you will be placed on probation.
 While it is a disheartening thing to be placed on probation, this does mean that you are being given the chance to improve your quality of rating.
 Remember that Meets Expectations is not good enough.